-To participate in this Program, ASHP installers, ASHP designers, GSHP installers, GSHP designers, and GSHP drillers46 must first become Participating Contractors in the NYS Clean Heat Participating Contractor Network.
+To participate in this Program, ASHP installers, ASHP designers, GSHP installers, GSHP designers, and GSHP drillers52 must first become Participating Contractors in the NYS Clean Heat Participating Contractor Network.

+Notes:

-Note: Each GSHP loop field installation must be completed by a participating driller, but participating drillers are not eligible to apply for or receive incentives under this Program.
-Additionally, contractors installing only HPWH do not need a Participating Contractor to submit an incentive application on behalf of a customer.
+- Each GSHP loop field installation must be completed by a Participating Driller, but Participating Drillers are not eligible to apply for or receive incentives under this Program. - Contractors who only install HPWH do not need to become Participating Contractors.

-To become a Participating Contractor, installers, designers, and drillers must first complete and submit a NYS Clean Heat Participating Contractor Application via the NYS Clean Heat Contractor Management Portal.
-Applicants will complete and submit a separate Contractor Participation Agreement for each Electric Utility applied for and all required supporting documentation.
-Detailed enrollment instructions can be found at http://saveenergy.ny.gov/nyscleanheat.
+To become a Participating Contractor, installers, designers, and drillers must first complete and submit a NYS Clean Heat Participating Contractor Application via the NYS Clean Heat Contractor Management Portal.53 Applicants will complete and submit a separate Contractor Participation Agreement for each Designated Utility applied for and all required supporting documentation.
+Detailed enrollment instructions can be found at https://cleanheat.ny.gov/contractors/.

 On the Participating Contractor Application, contractors must indicate the utility service territory(ies) in which they plan to submit incentive applications.
 They must also indicate contractor type: ASHP Installer, ASHP Designer, GSHP Installer, GSHP Designer <300,000 Btu/h system heating capacity, GSHP Driller, GSHP Direct Exchange (DX) Contractor, or any combination of the above.
-Contractors must be approved for each specific contractor type by the Electric Utilities.
+Contractors must be approved for each specific contractor type by the Designated Utilities.